craigpars0061/colony/README.md

 - The mapgen uses its own MapDatabase and Cell models under `app/Helpers/MapDatabase/`.
 If you wish to map these directly to your game's `tiles` and `resource_nodes` tables, I can add an importer that converts generated Cells into Eloquent `Tile` and `ResourceNode` rows.
 Tell me if you'd like me to implement that importer (recommended).
 - The map generator supports deterministic seeds.
 Pass seed options via the console commands (check command options in `app/Console/Commands/`).

-## Co-Op Procedurally generated RTS Colony survival
+## Co-Op Procedurally generated RTS Colony survivalW

 That is the idea anyways